jimmy-little/jimmy-little.github.io/_posts/writing/2019-06-12-the-problem-with-keyboard-shortcuts.md

 tags: [Apple, iOS13]
 date: 2019-06-12
 img: keyboardshortcuts/spark.jpg
+excerpt: Why are keyboard shortcuts so inconsistent, even across different apps of the same type?
+I look at four iOS email clients with wildly different keyboard shortcut implementations, and they are super confusing.
 ---

 As I usually do (and you should never do), I installed the iOS/iPadOS 13 Developer betas on some devices.
 I may or may not be using it on my main devices.
 But you should definitely not use them on your main devices.